PHP's unserialize in TypeScript

 // but this is too much limiting

-throw Error('Not yet implemented')
+throw new Error('Not yet implemented')

 }